-Upon receiving a written report, the School Principal or the Director of the school's governing body must give a copy of the written report to a Police Officer - immediately.
+Upon receiving a written report, the School Principal / Head of Campus or the Director of the school's governing body must give a copy of the written report to a Police Officer - immediately.

-If the 'first person' who reasonably suspects likely sexual abuse is the School Principal, the School Principal must give a written report about the suspicion to a Police Officer immediately and must also give a copy of the written report to a Director of the school's governing body immediately by emailing a copy of the written report to the Board Chair at chairman@slfa.edu.au.
+If the School Principal / Head of Campus is the 'first person' who reasonably suspects likely sexual abuse is the, they must give a written report about the suspicion to a Police Officer immediately and also to a Director of the school's governing body immediately by emailing a copy of the written report to the Board Chair at chairman@slfa.edu.au.